 Renewals: Renewal billing statements are automatically mailed out from the federal CLIA system beginning six months prior to the current certification expiration date for CLIA certificates of waiver, PPM and certificates of accreditation labs.
 For certificate of compliance labs, the renewals are mailed 12 months prior to the current certificate expiration date.

-A CLIA lab must submit a new CMS-116 form for any of the following:
+A CLIA lab must submit a new CMS-116 form for:

 For certificate type changes, in addition to the CMS-116 form you must submit a new List of Tests Performed.